Dameon1/sickFitsClient/README.md

 ## Application details

-  Sick Fits is an application where users can buy
+  Sick Fits is an application where users can buy and sell items.
+Users can upload a picture, set a price, and add a description to the product.
+There is a cart for users to store items to purchase.
+Sick Fits uses Stripe to process orders.

 ## Where to find